dcd018/stream-sockets/README.md

 socket_close($socket);
 ```

-By now the client's session should recieve a buffer similar to:
+By now the client's session should have recieved a buffer similar to:
 ```
 $ php stream-sockets/tests/client.php